hAkselS/fprime/docs/Tutorials/MathComponent/creating-components-3.md

 ## In this Section

 In this section you will begin creating `MathReceiver` following the same steps as the last section.
-Note, that the `MathReceiver` a little different than the `MathSender`.
+Note, that the `MathReceiver` is a little different than the `MathSender`.

+## Component Description

-**Component Description** The `MathReceiver` is a queued component which receives parameters, send parameters, logs events, and sends telemetry.
+The `MathReceiver` is a queued component which receives parameters, send parameters, logs events, and sends telemetry.
 With this is mind, use the following command to create the `MathReceiver` component.

+## Creating the MathReceiver

 ```shell
 # In: Components